torquefi/torque_dapp/README.md

 ## Installation

-If you're a developer interested in contributing to the Torque dApp or running it locally, you can get started with the following commands:
+If you're a developer interested in contributing to the Torque dApp or running it locally, you can check out our [documentation](https://docs.torque.fi/main/resources/contribute) for more details about contributing or get started with the following commands:

 ```bash
 # Clone the repository